JixingGE/GGCHEMPY/README.md

 enthalpies taken from KIDA database were only added to it.

 # For citing GGCHEMPY:
-A paper has been acceped for publication in RAA.
-The arXiv link is https://arxiv.org/abs/2110.11117
+The arXiv link of the paper is https://arxiv.org/abs/2110.11117

 # References: